-- 70. The Further Education and Training College Act, 2006 makes it clear that public FET Colleges may raise revenue through the charging of college fees.
-For the purposes of this policy, college fees are fees charged to students by public FET Colleges to cover the portion of the training cost not covered by formula funding of programmes.
-For the purposes of this policy, then, college fees do not include hostel fees, or fees charged for programmes that do not receive public FET funding. - 71.
+- 70. The [Further Education and Training College Act, 2006] CET Act makes it clear that public [FET] TVET Colleges may raise revenue through the charging of college fees.
+For the purposes of this policy, college fees are fees charged to students by public [FET] TVET Colleges to cover the portion of the training cost not covered by formula funding of programmes.
+For the purposes of this policy, then, college fees do not include hostel fees, or fees charged for programmes that do not receive public [FET] TVET funding. - 71.
 The formula funding of programmes, described from paragraph 27 has implications for what may be considered fair practice with respect to college fees.
 In particular, the level of the college fees charged should not deviate substantially from what is implied by the assumed fee level described in paragraph 47. - 72.
 In accordance with paragraph 18, the responsibility for structuring college fees charged for programmes receiving formula funding rests with colleges.
 However, the net effect of this structuring should be that the total planned income from college fees should be more or less equal to what is implied by the assumed fee levels per programme.
-The total planned income from college fees may be up to 10% higher than the assumed fee level described in paragraph 47, without there being a need for PED approval.
+The total planned income from college fees may be up to 10% higher than the assumed fee level described in paragraph 47, without there being a need for [PED] DHET approval.
 Moreover, the college fee charged to a student for any particular programme, subject to formula funding should not deviate substantially from the rand amount implied by the assumed fee level for that programme.
-Any deviation outside of the bands referred to here require PED approval, within the PED-college planning process.
+Any deviation outside of the bands referred to here require [PED] DHET approval, within the [PED] DHET-college planning process.
 The way the transition occurs from the outgoing fee structures of colleges to the new fee structures implied by this policy is linked to how the transition to more normalised per student spending is achieved across colleges.
-This transition matter is referred to in paragraph 120.

-- 73. The DoE must establish and maintain a national FET College bursary system.
-The administration of this bursary scheme will be by NSFAS.
-This must include a means test designed to gauge the financial needs of public FET College students, as well as the necessary tools required to implement the means test.
-The DoE must further formulate rules and guidelines regarding the allocation of bursaries to colleges, as well the awarding of such bursaries.
-The bursary systems shall be aimed at ensuring that an inability to pay college fees does not constitute a barrier to academically capable student's access to a formula funded programme at a public FET College.
-The means test and accompanying rules and guidelines must be based on best practice and research findings, and be aimed at providing public FET Colleges with a system within which responsiveness to student need and programme cost can be managed by the college.
-The DoE requirements and guidelines shall be sufficiently detailed and binding to establish a transparent system and to enforce key policy imperatives. - 74.
-The rules and guidelines regarding bursaries referred to in the previous paragraph should incorporate an efficiency element whereby students who repeat programmes should be less eligible for bursaries than students who enrol for programmes for the first time. - 75.
+This transition matter is referred to in paragraph 120. - 73.
+The [DoE] DHET must establish and maintain a national [FET] TVET College bursary system.
+The administration of this bursary scheme will be managed by NSFAS.
+This must include a means test designed to gauge the financial needs and academic capability of public [FET] TVET College students, as well as the necessary tools required to implement the means test.
+The [DoE] DHET must further formulate rules and guidelines regarding the allocation of bursaries to colleges, as well the awarding of such bursaries.
+The bursary systems shall be aimed at ensuring that an inability to pay college fees does not constitute a barrier to academically capable student's access to a formula funded programme at a public [FET] TVET

+College.
+The means test and accompanying rules and guidelines must be based on best practice and research findings, and be aimed at providing public [FET] TVET Colleges with a system within which responsiveness to student need and programme cost can be managed by the college.
+The [DoE] DHET requirements and guidelines shall be sufficiently detailed and binding to establish a transparent system and to enforce key policy imperatives.

+- 74. The rules and guidelines regarding bursaries referred to in the previous paragraph should incorporate an efficiency element whereby students who repeat programmes should be less eligible for bursaries than students who enrol for programmes for the first time. - 75.
 Colleges must manage bursaries in accordance with paragraph 73 to 74.